 2. Below normal rainfall and above normal temperatures in recent years has lead to a decline in the water level on Lake Victoria.
 During late 2004 and early 2005, Lake Victoria's water levels were more than three quarters of a meter below normal.
 This is the lowest the lake has been in over ten years.
 The low water levels reduced inflow to the Nile River and reduced hydroelectric power generation in southern Uganda.
-The recent rainy season has helped to raise the water levels marginally, however a recent satellite pass indicates that the water level is still six tenths of a meter below normal.
+A recent satellite estimate of the lake's level indicates that it is still about seven tenths of a meter below normal.
 As a result, reduced inflow into the Nile and the potential for reduced hydroelectric power generation will continue for the foreseeable future.